SkyFaklist/l2sp/README.md

 ## !!!<font color="red">WARN</font>!!!

-<font color="red">This instruction set is only tested and passed on the online Ubuntu 19+ operating system.
-Other platforms are NOT tested.
+<font color="red">This instruction set has only been tested and tested on the Ubuntu 19+ operating system and has NOT been tested on other platforms.
 Please attention!</font>